 Cape Town Photography: African Penguins and Simon’s Town

-The Cape Town photography tour led by National Geographic photographer Tyrone Turner and local photographer Sarah Isaacs has just begun!
-One of their stops will be Simon’s Town and the African Penguin residents of Boulders Beach.
+The Cape Town photography tour led by National Geographic photographer Tyrone Turner was held in 2016!
+One of their stops has been Simon’s Town and the African Penguin residents of Boulders Beach.

 The Western Cape has been called one of the most beautiful places in the world, and for good reason!
 Venture to the southern end and you’ll hit Simon’s Town, a quaint beach town close to the home of around 2,500 African Penguins.
 The penguin community lives on the wide sand shores of Boulders Beach, and have become a popular stop for those in search of incredible photographs.